Research Studies in R2R Watersheds & Relevant Links

 Excess nutrient loading to nearshore environments has been linked to declining water quality and ecosystem health.
 Macro-algal blooms, eutrophication, and reduction in coral cover have been observed in West Maui, Hawaii, and linked to nutrient inputs from coastal submarine groundwater seeps.
 Here, we present a forty-year record of nitrogen isotopes (δ15N) of intra-crystalline coral skeletal organic matter in three coral cores collected at this site and evaluate the record in terms of changes in nitrogen sources.
 Our results show a dramatic increase in coral δ15N values after 1995, corresponding with the implementation of biological nutrient removal at the nearby Lahaina Wastewater Reclamation Facility (LWRF).
 High δ15N values are known to be strongly indicative of denitrification and sewage effluent, corroborating a previously suggested link between local wastewater injection and degradation of the reef environment.
 This record demonstrates the power of coral skeletal δ15N as a tool for evaluating nutrient dynamics within coral reef environments.

-The Maui Coastal Use Mapping Project, was conducted as a partnership of DAR, NOAA PIRO and NOAA PSC.
+The West Maui Coastal Uses Participatory Mapping Project was conducted as a partnership of DAR, NOAA PIRO and NOAA PSC.
 The project has mapped significant human uses (including range and intensity) of the nearshore area to inform resource management.
 See maps of where people are fishing, jet skiing, surfing and many other uses in an interactive format.

 Links to Partner Agencies & Organizations